Bizzaro/bizzaro/README.md

 hi, not much to see here.
-most of my work is done in private repos.
+most of my work is done in private repos bc i like money.

 <!--